massoncheg/forgejo-docs/docs/user/code-search.md

 ![Code search results page using indexer](../_images/user/code-search/indexer.png)

-For complex searches or cross-repository queries across an entire organisation or instance, `REPO_INDEXER_ENABLED` must be set to `true`.
+For complex searches or cross-repository queries across an entire organization or instance, `REPO_INDEXER_ENABLED` must be set to `true`.
 This enables code search via the selected indexer ([`REPO_INDEXER_TYPE`](../../admin/config-cheat-sheet#indexer-indexer)).

 ## Supported Options

 The following options are currently available for code search while using an indexer.

 - **Match**: Perform an exact match on the provided expression.
 - **Fuzzy**: Conduct a fuzzy search, returning results that contain the keyword within a maximum edit-distance of 2.
-For example, a search query containing `hello` will yeild results with
+For example, a search query containing `hello` will yield results with
   - **edit distance of 0**: `hello`
   - **edit distance of 1**: For example, `hllo` (delete), `helloo` (add), `hallo` (modify).